 “I just love an Arizona sunset.
 That was my first design.
 It’s still my favorite and other people’s favorite,” Schodt says.
 “If they’re buying it and loving it, I’ll keep doing it.”

 The fine arts major started her ornament journey creating duplicates for another maker.
 The seeds for her company were planted.
 After making pieces for her friends and family, she officially launched her business in 1997.

 Under her company name Southwest Ornaments, Schodt hand-paints glass ornaments in a studio behind her Chandler home, releasing about three new designs every year.
-Although the holiday season is her busiest, she creates ornaments year-round for wholesale clients including Desert Botanical Garden and the Arizona Biltmore Resort.
+Although the holiday season is her busiest, she creates ornaments year-round for wholesale clients.
+Her work is sold at a variety of shops around town.

 “I am so grateful that, over all these years, people find a deep connection with my art.
 This gives me such inspiration to keep going,” she says.
 “I receive many messages, phone calls and emails letting me know how much that particular painting meant to them.
 I truly feel I owe it to them to do the best I can with each piece.”

 1 Canvas Prints